Zoo Bar (Halifax, West Yorkshire): Live music performances

-The Zoo Bar (and later the Tram-Shed) nightclubs would host live bands particularly on a Saturday night with varying frequency.
+The Rock Shed / Zoo Bar (and later the Tram-Shed) nightclubs would host live bands particularly on a Saturday night with varying frequency.

 Many of the artists came from the West Yorkshire area and usually performed the Punk, Ska or Indie genres of music.

 The bands that performed have gone on to receive varying degrees of national acclaim.

 Bands which have performed at The Zoo Bar include well known acts such as The Prophecy, Old Man's Child, thesevenmachine, Worm and Lymph.

 For an extended period during 2004–2005, in response to the increased attendances on Friday nights (and as a result the decreased popularity of the club on a Saturday) a stage was set up and bands encouraged to perform on Saturdays.
 The night was sponsored by local music shop First Floor Music.

 The Tram-Shed part of the nightclub has also previously played host to the heats of 2005 The Pulse of West Yorkshire battle of the bands.